Get a Quick Quote

 Send us an inquiry, we will feedback to you ASAP!

 Weld inspection is an important field of x-ray inspection.
 For example, in the production of cylinders, defects such as porosity, inclusion, crack, non-fusion, and non-penetration in the weld of cylinder do not only affect the quality of the cylinder produced, it also poses a huge security risk.

 X-ray non-destructive testing equipment can be very convenient for cylinder testing and real-time imaging, detecting many defects at a glance.
-The on-line x-ray testing equipment for steel cylinders can be connected with the production line of the manufacturer.
-The fully automatic loading and unloading manipulator is adopted to reduce the labor cost and realize the integrated operation of production, testing, and judging, thus greatly improving the production efficiency.
+The online x-ray testing equipment for steel cylinders can be connected with the production line of the manufacturer.
+The fully automatic loading and unloading manipulator is adapted to reduce the labor cost and realize the integrated operation of production, testing, and judging, thus greatly improving the production efficiency.